david-hri/mushroom_manager/README.md

 1. Clone the repository to your local machine.
 2. Ensure you have Python installed.
 3. Navigate to the application directory.
-4. Run the following command to start the application:
+4. Launch the app with the following command `python appli.py`

 ## Tester et compiler sur Windows